EZEAMII-CHIOMA/FIFA-Women-s-world-cup/README.md

 # FIFA-Women-s-world-cup

-This a project organized by WIDA ,Visualization and data analysis in Power BI
+This is a project challenge organized by WIDA ,Visualization and data analysis in Power BI

 ![image](https://images.pexels.com/photos/1171084/pexels-photo-1171084.jpeg?auto=compress&cs=tinysrgb&w=600)